orgua/shepherd-v2-planning/docs/90_student_projects/implement_dataviewer.md

 - IV-Samples (voltage & current) with 100 kHz and 18bit resolution
 - event based gpio-sampling of 10 pins (with at least one high-speed capable uart good for 4 - 10 MBaud)

-The datalib allows to plot parts of the ivsample-recording ⇾ [CLI-Interface ⇾ Plot IVSamples](https://github.com/orgua/shepherd-datalib#cli-interface>).
+The data-tool allows to plot parts of the ivsample-recording ⇾ [CLI-Interface ⇾ Plot IVSamples](https://github.com/nes-lab/shepherd-tools#cli-interface>).
 Multiplots for several recordings are supported, as well as prior downsampling.

-There is a basic implementation of a [viewer based on DPG](https://github.com/orgua/shepherd_v2_planning/blob/main/scratch/shepherd_dataview/viewer.py>).
+There is a basic implementation of a [viewer based on DPG](https://github.com/orgua/shepherd-v2-planning/blob/main/scratch/shepherd_dataview/viewer.py>).
 It is limited to one recording, only IVSamples and is not optimized at all.
 So recordings >60s are challenging because there is no downsampling depending on the zoom-levels.

 The Saleae Logic tool has an [open api](https://support.saleae.com/extensions/api-documentation) and file format, but does only support gpio- and voltage-traces.
 Shepherd features also current-traces or derived power-traces.